adrianhall/adrianhall.github.io/_posts/2021/2021-03-10-hosting-static-assets-in-azure.md

 **Cost Structure**

-Right now, Static Web Apps is free to use, since it's in preview.
-However, you should keep an eye out for the GA announcement and check [the pricing page](https://azure.microsoft.com/pricing/details/app-service/static/) once it goes GA.
+**Update 5/12/2021** Static Web Sites has gone GA, and has a free tier.
+Check [the pricing page](https://azure.microsoft.com/pricing/details/app-service/static/) for more information.

 **Awesome features**